Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 - If you get overwhelmed, take a deep breath and try again.
 You got this!

 ### If you have questions:
-- Tell us if you need us to slow down.
+- Let us know if we need to slow down.
 - If you move faster than us, wait to ask your question until we get to the part you are on.

 ## General structure of a command in Unix